 No stop is guaranteed to be operating on the day of your tour.
 We have no control of Navy and Army operations, which may result in the closure of Ford Island or the boats going to the Arizona Memorial without notice.
 In the event of this occurring, our guides will make up for it in a variety of ways, so your experience is always worthwhile.

 While there is no official dress code for visiting the Pearl Harbor Historic Sites, we ask visitors to dress appropriately and respectfully.
 Swimsuits are not acceptable.
 High heels, skirts, and dresses are also not recommended.
 Flip-flops and sandals are permitted; however, we encourage you to wear closed-toe shoes as there is a lot of walking when visiting the Pearl Harbor Historic Sites.

 For security reasons, no bags are allowed.
 Additionally, no iPad cases or clutch wallets are permitted.
 A wallet must be no larger than a regular-sized cell phone.

-It must be a clear bag approved by the US Navy, like the ones pictured below.
+Bags that are allowed must be a clear bag approved by the US Navy, like the ones pictured below: